-Tracy enters his fifth season at Georgia Southwestern working with the pitching staff.
+Tracy enters his seventh season at Georgia Southwestern working with the pitching staff.
 GSW hurlers have made considerable improvements in a short time under Tracy.
 The 2011 staff recorded the lowest team ERA since joining the NCAA in 2006.
 In 2010, Jody Sellars became the first GSW pitcher to be named to a Peach Belt Conference All-Tournament team.

 Tracy comes to GSW from NCAA Division II member Carson-Newman College in Jefferson City, Tenn. where he served as an assistant coach since August 2008.
 He worked with Eagles pitchers under head coach Tom Griffin.
 Carson-Newman finished last season 24-21 overall and 7-14 in the South Atlantic Conference.

 Tracy played professionally in the summer of 2007 with the Slippery Rock Sliders of the Frontier League.
 He led the team with 19 starts and was second on the club in innings pitched and strikeouts.